medavox/articles/Creamy Hot Peanut Milk.md

   Be careful not to melt the business end of your hand blender, if it's only barely happy with hot liquids like mine is.

-5. Give it a little stir and server immediately, with a teaspoon (so you can stir it, to keep it from settling and separating)
+5. Give it a little stir and serve immediately, with a teaspoon (so you can stir it, to keep it from settling)

-Be careful: the creamy, foamy layer keeps the liquid underneath **very** hot for a long time!
+Be careful: the foamy top layer keeps the liquid underneath **very** hot for a long time!